guidmt/TE_pipeline/README.md

 # Update:

 # To do list:
-General: create a config file for parameters (to check).
+General: create a config file with parameters (to check).
 To implement usage of arguments for each function in each stage.
 Improve chunks of code of step1_te_pipeline.bpipe

 07/04/2020:
 - Complete step1_te_pipeline.bpipe